WhatToBecome

 Babbel Pricing and Plans

-The pricing on Babbel is organized into subscription plans.
+The pricing on Babbel falls into subscription plans.
 To clarify, if you want to enter your courses and lessons, you’ll have to subscribe to one of the programs Babbel offers.
 Unlike some other language apps, you pay per month, not per class.

 In total, there are four subscription options you can choose from.
 You can opt for a monthly subscription, a three-month subscription, a six-month subscription, or an annual subscription.

 The pricing is surprisingly affordable.
-There are several payment methods you can use: credit card, SEPA direct debit (if you live in Germany, Italy, Austria, Netherlands, or Spain), iDeal, Giropay, and PayPal.
+You can use several payment methods: credit card, SEPA direct debit (if you live in Germany, Italy, Austria, Netherlands, or Spain), iDeal, Giropay, and PayPal.
 You may also find some affordable language courses on other online learning platforms.

 How Much Does Babbel Cost per Month?

-The subscription for one month will cost you $12.95.
-If you subscribe for a three-month period, you’ll have to pay $26.85.
-A six-month subscription costs $44.70, while an annual subscription will cost you $83.40.
-Also, Babbel has frequent sales where you can save up to 60%.
+The subscription for one month is $13.95.
+If you subscribe for three months, you’ll have to pay $29.85.
+A six-month subscription costs $50.70, while an annual subscription costs $83.40.
+Babbel is far cheaper than Pimsleur.

 After choosing the desired language course and purchasing one of the subscriptions, you’ll have limitless access to the learning material.
-As already mentioned, you can access the courses through the Babbel website or through the mobile app, which is available for both iOS and Android devices.
-In case you want to change the subscription plan and reduce your Babbel cost, you first have to cancel your current subscription and then select a new plan.
-How do you do that?
-It depends on the method you originally used to subscribe.
+As already mentioned, you can access the courses through the Babbel website or the mobile app, which is available for iOS and Android devices.

 Babbel Free Trial

 Babbel offers one free lesson before asking the user to opt for one of the subscription plans.
-This is a good way to take a sneak peek into the app and try out the service before paying for it.
+This is an excellent way to take a sneak peek into the app and try out the service before paying for it.
 Note that you’ll have to register for free first.

 Refund Policy

-With Babbel, you can get a full refund as long as you apply for it within 20 days of purchase.
-The best plan for language enthusiasts would thus be to check out the free lesson, subscribe to one of the plans, and then use Babbel’s money-back guarantee if they are unhappy with the service.
+With Babbel, you can get a full refund if you apply for it within 20 days of purchase.
+The best plan for language enthusiasts will thus be to check out the free lesson, subscribe to one of the plans, and then use Babbel’s money-back guarantee if they are unhappy with the service.

 Online Ratings

 Unsurprisingly, Babbel ratings are generally good.
-After all, it is a user-friendly app with many useful courses for beginners who want to learn the basics of a language and practice using it actively.
+After all, it is a user-friendly app with many valuable courses for beginners who want to learn the basics of a language and practice using it actively.

 Babbel Pros and Cons